“Rayne perfects the craft of deftly chosen details, simmering suspense and chilling surprises, all woven into a quiet

 Todos os casinos online portugueses que recomendamos oferecem um ambiente de jogo seguro e protegido, bem como uma vasta gama de opções bancárias e bónus e promoções atractivas.
 Assim, quer esteja à procura de um novo local para jogar os seus jogos de casino online favoritos ou simplesmente atrás dos melhores bónus, a nossa lista de casinos online portugueses tem a certeza de ter algo para si.

 Sarah Rayne is the author of a number of acclaimed psychological thrillers, mysteries, and haunted house books.

 Death Notes, the first of the psychological mystery thrillers featuring the music historian and professional researcher, Phineas Fox, was published in 2016.
-It was followed by Chord of Evil (2017), and Song of the Damned (2018).
-Book Four in the series, Music Macabre, will be published in August 2019.
+There are now five books in the series:

 Death Notes (2016)